Telapantela/SEO-Mission-Control/src/content/blog/01-core-web-vitals/index.md

 ---
 title: "How to Master Core Web Vitals for SEO Success in 2025: A Step-by-Step Guide for Improved Performance"
-summary: "In How to Master Core Web Vitals for SEO Success in 2025, this guide provides actionable strategies to optimize your website’s Core Web Vitals (LCP, INP, and CLS).
+summary: "This guide provides actionable strategies to optimize your website’s Core Web Vitals (LCP, INP, and CLS).
 Learn to improve loading speed, interactivity, and stability using AI tools, mobile-first indexing, and 5G considerations.
 With case studies, troubleshooting tips, and advanced techniques, this step-by-step guide helps enhance SEO, user experience, and conversions in 2025."
 date: "Feb 09 2025"
 draft: false
 tags: